ImperialCollegeLondon/EvoSim/src/evosim/electric_vehicles.rst

 Electric Vehicles
 =================

-Electric vehicles are defined in a similar fashion to :ref:`charging-points`.
+Electric vehicles are defined in a similar fashion to :ref:`charging-posts`.
 Indeed, electric vehicles contain the same attributes, e.g. current latitude and longitude, socket and charger type, as well as extra attributes, such as the car model.
 The simplest way to generate a list of EVs is to use :py:func:`evosim.electric_vehicles.random_electric_vehicles`:

 .. doctest:: EVs